 5 Easy Steps to Conducting a Post Lightning Event Analysis

-Indji Watch is the most effective solution on the market for telling you if there was lightning within your wind farm.
-It can also tell you the distance between where the strike occurred and each turbine.
+Indji Watch is the only solution on the market that can not only tell you if there was lightning near your lines or sub-stations, but can also tell you the distance between where the strike occurred and your asset.
 The Lightning Fault Analyst makes it easy to quickly correlate if lightning occurred near your sub-station or line at the time a fault was identified, so you can save time directing maintenance crews to a specific location, instead of manually searching for the strike location.

-- Select a Time Window for the date and time provided in step 3 in hours, minutes or days–This will allow you to see lightning data in relation to your asset, that occurred in that Time Window prior to the Fault Time
+- Select a Time Window in hours, minutes or days–This will allow you to see lightning data in relation to your asset, that occurred in that Time Window prior to the Fault Time

-The lightning strikes are displayed as a table under the chosen parameters, giving you the exact time the strike occurred, the strike amplitude in kA and the polarity of the strike.
+The lightning strikes are displayed as a table under the chosen parameters, giving you the exact time the strike occurred, and the strike amplitude in kA and the polarity of the charge.
 The lightning strikes are also displayed in blue on the right of your screen in relationship to the assets you have chosen.
-(Fig 1) By default, the table of results is ordered by time.
+By default, the table of results is ordered by time.
 You can change the sort order by clicking on the appropriate column header.
 To zoom to a strike on the map, just double-click on an entry in the table.
-To highlight a strike on the map and display the 99% confidence error ellipse (Fig 2), just click once on the strike entry in the table.
+To highlight a strike on the map and display the 99% confidence error ellipse, just click once on the strike entry in the table.
 The measuring tool will let you check the distance between the strike and your asset.

 A Patented Difference

 To accurately monitor and alert on weather threats that may impact your assets or team safety, you need a patented system that precisely maps your lines, substations and other assets.